btcpayserver/btcpayserver-doc/RPi4.md

 ufw default allow outgoing
 ```

-This command allows SSH connections from your LAN only.
+This command allows SSH connections from your LAN only.<br/>
 **⚠️ Replace `192.168.1.0` with your own subnet:**

 ```bash